equinor/res2df/docs/contribution.rst

   git clone https://github.com/equinor/ecl2df

+After cloning, change to the newly created ``ecl2df`` directory.
+The commands below assume you are in this directory.

 It is recommended that you also fork the repository on Github, in order to push your branches to your fork.
 After forking, add the fork to your cloned copy::